These are the 4 possible career paths for every CPO today

 What path are you on?

-At DPW, we believe that CPOs and their teams have a unique opportunity to take on an increasingly strategic role within the enterprise and that the current emphasis on cost savings should be expanded with a focus on solving business problems.
-This requires new metrics and KPIs that go beyond cost and performance.
+I believe that CPOs and their teams have a unique opportunity to take on an increasingly strategic role within the enterprise and that the current emphasis on cost savings should be expanded with a focus on solving business problems.

 In order to move up and over, CPOs need to foster new perceptions and expectations across the enterprise.
 Most CPOs today recognize that procurement is much more than just cost savings, but the rest of the organization doesn’t know this yet, including most CEOs.
 CPOs need to define a broader vision for procurement as the orchestrator of growth and prove that procurement can be a revenue generator.